EU Emissions Trading System (EU ETS)

 SCS Global Services has provided third-party Greenhouse Gas verification for over 15 years in various industry sectors, including: Food and Agriculture, Apparel, Manufacturing, Technology, Airlines, Retail, Building Materials, Municipalities, Utilities and many more.
 Since 2026, SCS Global Services Europe has added a new program to our portfolio: the EU Emissions Trading System (ETS).

-SCS verifiers employ the most current accounting principles and GHG calculation methodologies for our accredited activity groups 4 and 8.
+SCS verifiers employ the most current accounting principles and GHG calculation methodologies for the activity groups 4 and 8.
 We ensure thar your emissions data is accurate, compliant and ready for submission to the competent authorities of your country.

 Share Your Feedback